The Collapse of Ford's Theatre

 Keystone/Mast Collection, UC Riverside

-There were over 500 government clerks working in the building by 1893, and many expressed concerns about the safety of the building.
-Parts of the building were cordoned off by ropes due to concerns with the structure.
+There were over 500 government clerks working in the building by 1893.
+Several workers expressed concerns about the safety of the building.
+Ropes cordoned off parts of the building due to concerns with the structure.
 At the end of the workday, the supervisors released the workers floor-by-floor, so as not to put too much weight on the main staircase.
-Many of the clerks were concerned over a noticeable bulge in the east wall.
+Many of the clerks worried about a noticeable bulge in the east wall.
 Some also observed pieces of plaster falling from the walls and ceiling.
 Ainsworth's superiors told him that the wall was secure and that the whole building was safe.

 In 1893, Ainsworth received permission to install an electric light plant for the building as part of the modernization efforts.
-To install the light plant and provide ventilation for the area, workers had to excavate 12 feet between two partition walls in the basement, near the brick piers that held up the posts and beams throughout the building.
+To install the light plant and provide ventilation for the area, workers had to excavate 12 feet between two partition walls in the basement.
+This work took place near the brick piers that held up the posts and beams throughout the building.

 black and white photo showing three story building where the floors have partially collapsed about half way.
 The view looking towards the front of the building showing the doors and windows.
 On the photo is written view from second floor looking west, Bra